Matt-Farncomb/stock-table/Readme.md

 # Inventory Tracker
-A simple site to view inventory information for a fictional warehouse./ The HTML diplsays  a table to display this data in a logical way./ The backend retrieves inventory information from a poorly designed API and then joins the data in a logical way./
+A simple site to view inventory information for a fictional warehouse.
+The HTML diplsays a table with this data.
+The backend retrieves inventory information from a poorly designed API and then joins the data in a logical way.
-This retriveal is automated to take place every five minutes to coincide with the API,/ which is also updated at five minute intervals.
+This retriveal is automated to take place every five minutes to coincide with the API, which is also updated at five minute intervals.

 ## Technologies